What's New

 UMLS Learning Resources

-Additional information regarding the UMLS is available on the UMLS homepage.
-New users are encouraged to take the UMLS Basics Tutorial and to explore other training materials.
+2025AA Source Release Documentation web pages are available.
+Additional information about the UMLS is available on the UMLS homepage.
+New users are encouraged to explore the UMLS FAQ and other training materials.

 UMLS Terminology Services (UTS)